-Optimal nutrition starts before conception – a good example is the B group vitamin folate (called folic acid in supplement form).
+Optimal nutrition starts before conception – a good example is the B group vitamin folate.

 This vitamin is required for the normal development of the nervous system, particularly the closure of the neural tube which occurs during the first 6 weeks of pregnancy.

-Women may not know that they are pregnant for up to 4 weeks, so ensuring adequate nutrient intake of folate around the time of conception is essential.
-For this reason the National Health and Medical Research Council recommends that all women planning a pregnancy should take at least 400 mcg of folate daily for one month prior to planned conception (women at higher risk may be advised to take more).
+Women may not know they are pregnant for up to 4 weeks, so ensuring adequate nutrient intake of folate around the time of conception is essential.
+For this reason, the National Health and Medical Research Council recommends that all women planning a pregnancy should consume at least 400 mcg of folate daily for one month prior to planned conception (women at higher risk may be advised to take more).

 Supplementation should continue throughout the first trimester.
 If the neural tube fails to properly close, birth defects such as spina bifida may result – these defects affect one in five hundred pregnancies in Australia.